Central Kalahari Game Reserve

 Best time for game viewing as animals congregate on the open plains, especially after the rains when the waterholes are full.
 Predators such as lions, cheetahs, and leopards are more visible as they hunt migrating herbivores.
 Birdwatching is excellent, with many migratory species present.

-How to get to Central Kalahari Game Reserve
+How to Get to Central Kalahari Game Reserve

 Getting to the Central Kalahari Game Reserve involves preparation, as it’s one of the most remote reserves in Botswana.